”A process of self-destruction is always reversible. But time is short.” ~ Robert Cardinal Sarah

 Although called to evangelize, Jesus in this passage is explaining to his disciples the difference between speaking to the willing as opposed to the hard-hearted and stubborn.
 It would be critical for them to discern the difference.
 From a spiritual standpoint, “casting pearls before swine” is no act of love given to the unbeliever.
 It is instead, tragically enough, a mere waste of God-given resources.
-Much like their predecessors that once roamed the streets of Jerusalem and those still occasionally spotted in the wilderness, the metaphoric wild pigs in our midst in the year 2020, although not particularly selective with regard to the “food they eat” (the popularity of Reality TV, pornography and extreme sports serving as obvious examples), can still in fact become hostile and antagonist when given something inedible for lack of a better term.
-In light of the hostile and antagonistic anti-Christian sentiment that has become so prevalent in our world today, it’s clear why Jesus gave us this timeless analogy.
+Much like their predecessors that once roamed the streets of Jerusalem and those still occasionally spotted in the wilderness, the metaphoric wild pigs in our midst in the year 2022, although not particularly selective with regard to the “food they eat” ~ the popularity of Reality TV, pornography and extreme sports serving as obvious examples ~ can still in fact become hostile and antagonistic when given something inedible for lack of a better term.
+In light of the anti-Christian sentiment that has become so prevalent in our world today, it’s clear why Jesus gave us this timeless analogy.

 Robert Cardinal Sarah, Guinean prelate of the Catholic Church and prefect of the Congregation for Divine Worship and the Discipline of the Sacraments, recently had this to say on matters pertaining to evangelism: